jeamy/ecowitt-nextjs15/README.md

 ## Data location (`DNT/`)

-- Place your monthly CSVs in `DNT/`.
+- Copy the monthly CSVs from the weather station's microSD card into `DNT/`.
 - Typical patterns:
   - Main data: `YYYYMMA.CSV` (e.g., `202508A.CSV`)
   - Allsensors: contains multiple channel blocks CH1..CH8 (e.g., `202508Allsensors_A.CSV`)
+ - Sample CSVs (for testing) are provided in the project root:
+   - `202501A.CSV` (Main A)
+   - `202501Allsensors_A.CSV` (Allsensors)
+   - Copy these files into `DNT/` to try the app without your own data.
 - CSV properties (observed):
   - Delimiter: comma
   - Placeholder for missing values: `--`